OlivierPaulo/DDChallenges/Terraform/ex1/README.md

 Here I declare the CIDR block for my VPC with a `/22` mask :
 - to have 1024 IPs addresses on my private network.
 - to create after 1 `/23` mask subnet for my EC2 future machine(s).
-- to create after 2 `/24` mask subnets for my RDS futre machine(s).
+- to create after 2 `/24` mask subnets for my RDS future machine(s).
 The RDS machines will need 2 subnets and 2 availability zones.

 I have enabled DNS hostnames and support.